owenleonard11/chronam-utils/README.md

 limiter = ChronAmRateLimiter()
 ```
 The `limiter` object will keep track of timestamps to make sure that queries and downloads don't exceed the limits set by the Library of Congress newspaper API.
+If your IDE prompts you to select a kernel, select the virtual environment you created during **Download & Installation**—it should be called `env`.

 ### Making a Query
 The easiest way to initialize a query is to use [Chronicling America Search interface](https://chroniclingamerica.loc.gov/#tab=tab_search).
 After choosing a state, range of years, and search terms, click "Go" and wait for the results.
 Once the results page appears, copy the entire URL and paste it into the `ChronAmQuery.from_url()` initializer: